AllKind/ipset-bash-completion/README.md

 Especially if no characters are given to match on.
 This behaviour is because of the many different values such a port specification can possibly have.

+When deleting elements from one of the following set types: hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port the environment variable _IPSET_COMPL_DEL_MODE is queried to decide how to complete.
+If it is set to 'members' it will list the members of the set.
+If it is set to 'spec' it will follow the format of a port specification ([proto:]port).
+If it is set to any other value both methods are used to generate the list of possible completions (this is the default).

+When testing elements from one of the following set types: hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port the environment variable _IPSET_COMPL_TEST_MODE is queried to decide how to complete.
+If it is set to 'members' it will list the members of the set.
+If it is set to 'spec' it will follow the format of a port specification ([proto:]port).
+If it is set to any other value both methods are used to generate the list of possible completions (this is the default).

 Compatibility
 =============